Texas Historical Foundation is proud to host the biennial Michael C. Duda Preservation Awards

 Winning projects exemplify the vital role of architectural preservation in shaping Texas communities and the spirit of service that characterized Michael's life and legacy.

-Successful entries demonstrate a record of achievement in the preservation of historic architecture and have an ongoing preservation project that is notable both in terms of historical significance and benefit to the public.
-Visit Eligibility & Requirements to learn more, and be sure to join the dedicated Duda Awards Mailing List to receive important news and updates about the 2026 Awards.
+Winners demonstrate a strong record of achievement in the preservation of historic architecture and have an ongoing preservation project that is notable both in terms of historical significance and benefit to the public.
+Both factors must be satisfied for a nomination to be competitive.
+Visit Eligibility & Requirements to learn more, and be sure to join the dedicated Duda Awards Mailing List to receive important news and updates about future Award cycles.

 <br><br>